Fast Contact-Implicit Model-Predictive Control: Introduction

-We formulate dynamics with contact as a complementarity problem that simultaneously satisfies impact and friction constraints.
-By employing a path-following method to optimize this problem, we naturally and reliably converge from ``soft" to ``hard" contact as the central-path parameter is decreased to zero.
-At a solution point, the implicit-function theorem is then utilized to efficiently compute dynamics derivatives for use in the policy.
-To enable real-time performance for model-predictive control, we pre-compute linearizations of the system's dynamics, signed-distance functions, and friction cones about a reference trajectory, while explicitly retaining complementarity constraints that encode contact switching behavior, resulting in a sequence of lower-level time-varying linear-complementarity problems (LCP).
-An upper-level trajectory-optimization problem is then optimized using an efficient structure-exploiting solver.
-We refer to this algorithm as \textit{contact-implicit model-predictive control} (CI-MPC).
+\diff{We formulate contact dynamics as a complementarity problem and devise a fast interior-point solver to reliably optimize this feasibility problem.
+Smooth gradients are efficiently computed through the non-smooth dynamics by exploiting intermediate solutions from within this solver using implicit differentiation.} To enable real-time performance for control, we pre-compute linearizations of the system's dynamics, signed-distance functions, and friction cones about a reference trajectory, while explicitly retaining complementarity constraints that encode contact switching behavior, resulting in a sequence of lower-level time-varying linear-complementarity problems (LCP) which represent the model's contact dynamics.
+An upper-level trajectory optimization problem is then optimized using fast linear algebra.
+We refer to this algorithm as \textit{Contact-Implicit Model Predictive Control} (CI-MPC).

-Finally, we demonstrate that our CI-MPC policy can generate new contact sequences online and reliably track reference trajectories while subject to significant model mismatch and large disturbances for a number of qualitatively different robotic systems, including a pushbot, hopper, and planar quadruped and biped.
+\diff{Finally, we demonstrate that CI-MPC can generate new contact sequences online and reliably track reference trajectories despite significant model mismatch and while large external disturbances are applied for a number of qualitatively different robotic systems, including: a pushbot, and planar hopper, quadruped, and biped systems in simulation; and on Unitree Go1 quadruped hardware \cite{unitree_go1}.}

-Our specific contributions are: \begin{itemize} \item A contact-dynamics formulation that can be reliably evaluated and efficiently differentiated with a custom path-following solver \item Fast, structure-exploiting solvers for the contact-dynamics and trajectory-optimization problems \item A model-predictive-control framework for robotic systems with contact dynamics \item A collection of simulation examples demonstrating the performance of the CI-MPC algorithm on a variety of robotic systems across a range of highly dynamic balancing and locomotion tasks \end{itemize}
+Our contributions are: \begin{itemize} \item \diff{Fast approximate contact dynamics that can be reliably evaluated and efficiently differentiated with a custom interior-point solver} \item Structure-exploiting solvers for the contact-dynamics and trajectory optimization problems \item A model predictive control framework for robotic systems with contact dynamics \item \diff{A collection of simulation and hardware experiments demonstrating the performance of CI-MPC on a variety of robotic systems across a range of highly dynamic tasks} \end{itemize}